War Emblem: Background

 War Emblem was bred by Charles Nuckols Jr. & Sons in Kentucky.
 His sire was Our Emblem, a stakes placed son of leading sire Mr. Prospector and the undefeated mare Personal Ensign.
 War Emblem's dam was Sweetest Lady by Lord At War.
 Often described as nearly black, he was registered as dark bay or brown colt with a white star.
 In the 2000 Keeneland September Yearling Sale, he failed to meet his reserve of $20,000 so raced under the colors of Russell Reineman, who had owned the colt's dam.
 Initially, he was trained by Frank Springer.

-Described as narcissistic, War Emblem was a temperamental horse who did not like people nor other horses: Bob Baffert nicknamed the colt 'Hannibal Lecter' for his habit of biting.
+Described as narcissistic, War Emblem was a temperamental horse who did not like people or other horses: Bob Baffert nicknamed the colt 'Hannibal Lecter' for his habit of biting.
 He had a history of bone chips in his knees and ankles, which discouraged several potential buyers.
 He liked to race at the front of the field, but sometimes compromised his own chances by acting up in the starting gate.